sourav-coder/Season-App/README.md

 # Season-App

-# This is an application which shows us the current weather based on your location.
+### This is an application which shows us the current weather status based on your location.